openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 Verifiable Presentations are used to present claims along with cryptographic proofs of the link between presenter and subject of the verifiable credentials it contains.
 A verifiable presentation can contain a subset of claims asserted in a certain credential (selective disclosure) and it can assemble claims from different credentials.

 There are two credential formats to VCs and VPs: JSON or JSON-LD.
 There are also two proof formats to VCs and VPs: JWT and Linked Data Proofs.
 Each of those formats has different properties and capabilites and each of them comes with different proof types.
 Proof formats are agnostic to the credential format chosen.
-However, the JSON credential format is commonly used with JSON Web Signatures (https://www.w3.org/TR/vc-data-model/#json-web-token).
-JSON-LD is commonly used with different kinds of Linked Data Proofs and JSON Web Signatures (https://www.w3.org/TR/vc-data-model/#json-ld).
+However, the JSON credential format is commonly used with JSON Web Signatures (see [@VC_DATA], section 6.3.1).
+JSON-LD is commonly used with different kinds of Linked Data Proofs and JSON Web Signatures (see [@VC_DATA], section 6.3.2).
 Applications can use all beforementioned assertion and proof formats with this specification.

 This specification introduces the following representations to exchange verifiable credentials objectes between OpenID OPs and RPs.